 Proof-reading and correction of Tim Harding's latest book, Steinitz in London, is now complete.
 McFarland, based in Jefferson, North Carolina, will shortly be sending the book for printing and binding.
 We don't have a definite publication date yet.

-McFarland now have a web page where you can pre-order the book, which will probably be published by Easter 2020.
+McFarland and Amazon both have web pages where you can pre-order the book, which will probably be published by Easter 2020.
 It will be a large hardback of over 400 pages in the same format as the author's 2015 biography of British master J. H. Blackburne.

 William Steinitz (right) playing his match with Adolf Anderssen in London, 1866.
 Victory in this contest established his reputation as one of the world's leading masters.

 Steinitz in London is both a biography and a game collection (623 games) which covers the life of the first World Chess Champion from his earliest days in Prague, through the start of his career in Vienna (1858-1862) up to the point (autumn 1882) when Steinitz first went to the USA.
-It also includes two chapters about his later visits to England in 1883 and the 1890s.
+The last two chapters are about his later visits to England in 1883 and the 1890s.

 The book includes about 60 recently rediscovered games which Steinitz played, in Vienna and in the U.K., which are not in the standard collections.

-There are numerous corrections to dozens of games whose scores are incorrect in previous books and databases.
+There are numerous corrections to games whose scores are incorrect in previous books and databases.